-What we all must do is introduce the question “why” to help us cut our way through the data so that we can identify what data is relevant and what data is important to us.
-So, start thinking about the question, “why.”
-If I say to you, “you need to listen to my podcast rather than X other podcast,” I want you to start thinking about why you need to listen to my podcast rather than another.
+What we all must do is introduce this question to help us cut our way through the data, so that we can identify what data is relevant and what data is important to us.
+So, start thinking about the “why.”
+If I say to you, “You need to listen to my podcast, rather than X other podcast,” I want you to start thinking about why you need to listen to my podcast, rather than another.
 What could be the reason?
 Why would A Wealthy Life provide more value for you?

 Put it all together

-By planting these question seeds, I hope that you are going to shape the way you think so that you can be more successful, more focused, and find that it’s easier to filter out what’s relevant to you.
+By planting these question seeds, I hope that you are going to shape the way you think, so that you can be more successful, more focused, and find that it’s easier to filter out what’s relevant to you.
 Remember these questions whenever there is a crisis or a shift in the world around you.
-You get to ask the questions; you get to decide what matters to you, and you get to choose how to respond in your best interest.
+You get to ask the questions.
+You get to decide what matters to you.
+You get to choose how to respond in your best interest.

 Let me know if you apply this questioning method and what improved outcomes you are seeing.
 “Why,” you ask?
 Because I want to keep in touch with you all.
 For more impactful wealthy life tips, please visit my website www.vickiwusche.com, listen to my podcast here and here, or schedule a free call with me!
 I am here to answer all sorts of questions.